 2019 VETERAN OF THE YEAR RECIPIENTS

-The Veterans Commission will be accepting nominations for each of the award categories in August 2019.
+The Veterans Commission will be accepting nominations for each of the award categories through August 28, 2020.
 Nomination forms may be found at https://hsa.smcgov.org/veterans-publications or at the San Mateo County Veteran Services Office at 550 Quarry Road, San Carlos, CA 94070.
 For questions, please call 650-802-6598.

 Veterans Crisis Line

 The San Mateo County Veterans Fund was created in 2017 and is administered by the San Mateo County Human Services Agency’s County Veterans Office to support veterans’ initiatives and the needs of the County veteran population.
 The 2011‐2015 American Community Survey 5‐Year Estimates report that there are 28,739 veterans residing in San Mateo County.
 Contributions to the Veterans Fund will be considered as a general donation deposited to the Veterans Trust Fund to be used for extraordinary one‐time requests to support veteran individuals who are currently being served by County programs.
 Extraordinary requests are to fill a special need that is not able to be met through any other funding source or program.
 Examples of one‐time extraordinary needs can include:

 - Education related expenses (books, course)

 - Required equipment not covered by other funding sources